Finding a student loan as an international student can be challenging because most federal student aid is limited to U.S. citizens.

 Earnest

-Earnest is a fintech company headquartered in San Francisco that offers student loans, student loan refinancing, credit cards, and personal loans to eligible borrowers.
+Earnest is a fintech company headquartered in San Francisco that offers student loans to eligible borrowers.
 International students can take out a student loan from Earnest for graduate school with or without a cosigner.

 The platform is fee-friendly, with no origination fees or prepayment penalties.
 Earnest offers some of the lowest interest rates for private student loans for creditworthy borrowers who enroll in automatic payments.

-Once borrowers have made at least six consecutive, on-time payments toward their loans they can apply for the skip-a-payment feature.
-That benefit allows you to skip one payment toward your loans every 12 months.
+Once you’ve made at least six consecutive, on-time payments toward your loans, you can apply for the skip-a-payment feature and skip one payment toward your loans every 12 months.

 Loan details